Absio/js-api/README.md

 Parameter   | Type  | Description
 :-----------|:------|:-----------
 `password` | String | The password used to encrypt the key file.
-`question` | String | The question should only be used as a hint to remember the `backupPassphrase`.
+`reminder` | String | The reminder should only be used as a hint to remember the `backupPassphrase`.
 This string is stored in plain text and should not contain sensitive information.
-`backupPassphrase` | String | The `backupPassphrase` used to reset the password or retrieve the key file from the server.
+`backupPassphrase` | String | The `backupPassphrase` can be used later to reset the password or to allow logging in from another system.

 ---